glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Trading

+- Bitcoin can be used to buy or sell goods.
 - Bitcoin can be bought and sold like any other currency.
 - Bitcoin ATMs even exist in some countries!